Squeezed light in a semiconductor microcavity: Abstract

 Squeezed light is a particularly useful quantum resource, which finds broad applications in quantum information processing, quantum metrology and sensing, and biological measurements.
-It has been successfully generated in various physical systems.
-Here we introduce a new mechanism and system to produce squeezed light using an exciton-phonon cavity-QED system.
-Specifically, we adopt a semiconductor microcavity embedded with a quantum well, which supports both linear and nonlinear interactions among excitons, phonons, and cavity photons.
-We show that the strong exciton-phonon nonlinear interaction can induce a quadrature-squeezed cavity output field, and reveal an important role of the exciton-photon coupling in engineering the squeezing spectrum and improving the robustness of the squeezing against thermal noise.
-Our results indicate that room-temperature squeezing of light is possible for materials with high exciton binding energy.
+Here we show how to produce squeezed light exploiting the strong exciton-phonon nonlinear interaction in a semiconductor microcavity.
+The semiconductor microcavity is embedded with a quantum well, which supports both linear and nonlinear interactions among excitons, phonons, and cavity photons.
+We show that the strong exciton-phonon deformation potential interaction can induce a quadrature-squeezed cavity output field, and further reveal an important role of the exciton-photon coupling in engineering the squeezing spectrum and improving the robustness of the squeezing against thermal noise.
+Our results indicate that substantial optical squeezing in a broad band, up to tens of gigahertz, can be achieved using currently available parameters.